snu-mllab/parsimonious-blackbox-attack/README.md

 # Code for Parsimonious Black-Box Adversarial Attacks via Efficient Combinatorial Optimization

-This code is for reproducing the results in the paper "Parsimonious Black-Box Adversarial Attacks via Efficient Combinatorial Optimization" accepted at ICML 2019.
+This code is for reproducing the results in the paper, [Parsimonious Black-Box Adversarial Attacks via Efficient Combinatorial Optimization](https://arxiv.org/abs/1905.06635), accepted at ICML 2019.

 ## Citing this work
 ```